China blames U.S for trade frictions, says negotiations currently impossible

 Discussion of the trade dispute also touched on the possibility of China leveraging its massive holdings of U.S. government debt, which has been dubbed the “nuclear option”.

-Zhang Yuyan, a researcher at the Chinese Academy of Social Sciences, a government think-tank, said China was unlikely to sell off its holdings of U.S. Treasury bonds as a tactic in its trade dispute with the United States.
+Zhang Yuyan, a researcher at the Chinese Academy of Social Sciences, a government think-tank, said China was unlikely to sell off its holdings of U.S. Treasuries as a tactic in the trade dispute.

 “On whether China will reduce its foreign exchange reserves, how policymakers think, I don’t know.
 I personally believe this possibility is very small,” Zhang said on Sunday in Boao.